#check packages out of the library

 9) Create a ‘longer’ data frame using the

-data set with three columns named “Species”,
+original iris data set with three columns named “Species”,

 “Measure”, “Value”.
 The column “Species” will retain the species names